- Legal Articles

 September 20, 2014|

-The United Arab Emirates is made up of Seven Emirates, of which Dubai is one.
-The UAE has a unified Federal court system which applies to five of the seven Emirates.
-Dubai is not one of these, and although it must apply the same Federal laws, it maintains its own court system.
-The Dubai courts have three facets: civil, criminal and Shari‘a courts.
-These three facets are further divided into separate courts.
-The Shari’a courts deal with personal status matters such as marriage, custody of children, maintenance, guardianship, divorce, and inheritance claims.
-The civil courts deal with civil and commercial issues and contractual matters and the criminal court of course with criminal matters.
+The Dubai courts have three divisions: civil, criminal and Shari‘a courts.
+They are further divided into separate courts.
+The family courts deal with personal status matters, the civil courts deal with civil and commercial issues and contractual matters, and the criminal courts of course with criminal matters.

-Under article 78, 148 and 155 of the PSL, a mother would have custody of children on divorce until the boy is 11 and the girl 13.
+Under articles 78, 148 and 155 of the Personal Status Law, a mother would have custody of children upon divorce until the boy is 11 and the girl is 13 years of age.
 After this, custody could revert to the father, if he applies for it.

-Regardless of whether the mother or father have custody of a child, it is never possible for a father to claim child maintenance from mother.
-The father is always the legal Guardian of a child under UAE law and part of his role as Guardian is to have financial responsibility for the child.
+Regardless of whether the mother or father has custody of a child, it is never possible for a father to claim child maintenance from the mother.
+The father is always the legal guardian of a child under the Personal Status Law, and part of his role as a guardian is to have financial responsibility for the child.

-Firstly, the compensation called Nafket motaa.
-This claim by the wife is for year’s worth of expenses to cover her ‘moral damage’.
-The claim equates to approximately 25% of the husband’s yearly income.
+Firstly, the compensation called Nafket Motaa, is a claim by the wife for up to one year's worth of expenses to cover her ‘moral damage’ resulting from a divorce given by the husband without her consent.

-Thirdly is the Nafet Eda.
-This is the financial claim that the wife could make from the husband for him to support her financially for the three month after the divorce, which is the ‘waiting period’.
+Thirdly is the financial claim that the wife could make from the husband for him to support her financially for the three months after the divorce, which is the ‘waiting period’.
 The waiting period is to ensure that a wife is not pregnant following the divorce.

 Division of Assets

-Nevertheless, in some jurisdictions there are possibilities to ask compensation for children maintenance from husband, the UAE laws are exception.
 It can be seen that UAE laws are clear about compensation amounts and compensating parties upon the dissolution of the marriage.
-The farther is financially responsible for his children.

 Copyright © of this article is retained by the author and/or other copyright owners.
 We explicitly grant you permission to download a copy, without any alteration, of this article for personal non-commercial research or study, without prior permission or any charge.
 This article can be utilized on your website or for marketing, however, we grant you permission to host this article on your website and no other rights.
 This content should not be altered in any way or sold commercially in any format without prior permission of the copyright holder.
 During reference of this article, full biographic details entailing the name of the author, his designation, the institute and the publishing date of the article shall be provided.